dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/controllers-and-routing/adding-dynamic-content-to-a-cached-page-vb.md

 uid: mvc/overview/older-versions-1/controllers-and-routing/adding-dynamic-content-to-a-cached-page-vb
 title: "Adding Dynamic Content to a Cached Page (VB) | Microsoft Docs"
 author: rick-anderson
 description: "Learn how to mix dynamic and cached content in the same page.
-Post-cache substitution enables you to display dynamic content, such as banner advertisements o..." ms.author: riande ms.date: 01/27/2009 ms.assetid: 68acd884-fb57-4486-a1be-aaa93e380780
+Post-cache substitution enables you to display dynamic content, such as banner advertisements o...
+(VB)" ms.author: riande ms.date: 01/27/2009 ms.assetid: 68acd884-fb57-4486-a1be-aaa93e380780